neothXT/SwiftNet/README.md

 See?
 Easy peasy!

+PS: You can also store access tokens manually using `CNConfig.setAccessToken(_ token: CNAccessToken?, for endpoint: Endpoint)`

 ### Access Token Strategies

 CombineNetworking allows you to specify access token strategies globally as well as individually for each endpoint.
 You can specify your strategy by setting it for `CNConfig.defaultAccessTokenStrategy` or inside your `Endpoint` by setting value for field `accessTokenStrategy`.